tchebb/chromecast-tools/README.md

     booted from a USB drive or the Chromecast's internal storage.
 The image will fail to boot if the wrong type is used.
 If the type is `usb`, the generated image can be flashed to a USB drive using `cc-flash-bootimg`.
-- `cc-pack-bootimg`: Wrapper around `cc-make-bootimg` that additionally creates the initramfs from a directory (rather than expecting a prepacked archive).
+- `cc-pack-bootimg`: Wraps `cc-make-bootimg`, packing the contents of the given directory to create the initramfs.
-- `cc-strip-bootimg`: Remove the Marvell cryptographic header from an official boot image so that it can be recognized and parsed by standard tools such as `abootimg`.
+- `cc-strip-bootimg`: Removes the Marvell cryptographic header from an official boot image so that it can be recognized and parsed by standard tools such as `abootimg`.
 - `cc-flash-bootimg`: Writes a mangled bootimg to a USB drive at the correct